• Skip to primary navigation

 Instructions

-• In a medium saucepan, add 3-4 tbs to the pan.
+• In a medium saucepan, add 2-3 tablespoon of oil to the pan.
 Once the oil is hot, add noodles and spread thinly.
 The more thin you spread the noodles, the crispier it would be.
 Fry noodles on each side for 3-4 minutes or until golden brown on both sides.
 Set aside noodles.

-• When the carrots and celery are tender (slightly soft), add soy sauce, chicken bouillon, oyster sauce, and sugar.
+• Stir fry the carrots and celery until tender (slightly soft) which takes 3-5 minutes.
+Then add soy sauce, chicken bouillon, oyster sauce, and sugar.
 Mix well.
-Then add cornstarch slurry.

-• Add sauce on top of the noodles and enjoy while the noodles are still crispy!
+• You are ready to serve!
+Add sauce on top of the noodles and enjoy while the noodles are still crispy!

 Video